If you’re under the age of thirty and have never been in a situationship, you can consider yourself lucky.

 Many people mistakenly hope that the relationship will naturally progress into something more over time, but the chances of this happening are slim.

-If it’s been a month or two and you’re still not making any steps toward a serious relationship, that’s a warning sign to take note of.
+If it’s been a month or two and you’re still not making any steps toward a serious relationship, that’s a warning sign.

 At the beginning of a relationship, partners are usually most eager to spend time together, which also includes doing things outside of the bedroom.